 There were a number of different sirens dating from WW2 that continued to be used for Civil Defence purposes.
 The Siren No. 1/L manufactured by Gent & Co, Leicester, who called it a 'Syren'.
 The Siren No. 1/S manufactured by Service Electric Ltd Stanmore.
 The Siren No. 1/N manufactured by Carter (Nelson) Ltd of Nelson Lancs, Carter later became Castle Castings of Clitheroe Lancs, who produced sirens during the Cold War period.

 In the gallery above, Paul Lawrence provided the first three images of a restored "Gents Syren".
-Jason Miles kindly supplied the disassembled views the Gents'.
-Adam Bennett the Gents' (WW2 vintage) pamphlet providing planning guidance on matters including sound range, use of sound deflectors, wiring for different types of mains power supply.
+Jason Miles kindly supplied the disassembled views.
+Adam Bennett, the Gents' pamphlet (of WW2 vintage) providing planning guidance on matters including sound range, use of sound deflectors, wiring for different types of mains power supplies.

 James Sansom has kindly provided five photographs of his restored Castle Castings siren, which can be identified by the CC on the fan blades as well as the main motor label.